Toitoi - Hawke's Bay Arts & Events Centre

 06 871 5289

 Metaphorically, but also in the literal sense, Toitoi - Hawke’s Bay Arts and Events Centre is at the cultural heart of Hastings and provides a gathering point for both visitors and locals alike.
-Spanning an entire city block, the Toitoi precinct is made up of seven different venues, each combining to offer a diverse mix of performing arts and events for the community.
+Spanning an entire city block, the Toitoi precinct is made up of seven different venues, each offering a diverse mix of performing arts and events for the community.
 The vibrant and stylish space is also graced by a number of hospitality and retail tenants, which only adds to the ambience and appeal.

 All events are exclusively catered for by Dish (except for those with cultural or religious requirements), and visitors to shows and events can expect a fully-stocked bar with tasty snacks and drinks that focus on local suppliers and recyclable packaging.
-Audiences are encouraged to share the love and visit the other hospitality businesses housed within the precinct, including Long Island Deli, Cellar 495, Craft and Social, and Cedric’s, an intimate cocktail bar partial to some occasional live music.
+Audiences are encouraged to share the love and visit the other hospitality businesses housed within the precinct, including Long Island Delicatessen, Cellar 495, Craft and Social, and Cedric’s, an intimate cocktail bar partial to some occasional live music.

 Serving as a home and a host for the local and wider Aotearoa cultural community, Toitoi’s vision is to be the most vibrant and significant arts, culture and events facility in New Zealand.
-The wide range of events and shows at Toitoi range from business breakfasts and award-winning theatre to the annual comedy festival, Laugh Your A** Off, and a newly added Kids’ Festival, launching in early 2024.
-Of course, local community events are also a mainstay - including school productions, cultural celebrations and dance productions.
+The wide variety of events and shows at Toitoi range from business breakfasts and award-winning theatre to the annual comedy festival, Laugh Your A** Off, and a newly added Kids’ Festival, launching in early 2024.
+Of course, local community events are also a mainstay — school productions, cultural celebrations and dance productions.
 And if you want to hire the venue for a wedding or a celebration of your own, enquiries are welcomed.

 Words by Nicole Mudgway & Photography by Anna Briggs